cloudify-cosmo/docs.getcloudify.org/content/composer/installation.md

 Currently, the script installs the latest stable release.
 To install another version you must use the `--composer-source` and `--dsl-cli-source` flags and provide links to the relevant versions.

-# Running the composer
+# Running Cloudify Composer

-Once the installation has finished, you can run composer with:
+Once the installation has finished, you can run Cloudify Composer with:

 ```
 sudo /opt/cloudify-composer/nodejs/bin/node /opt/cloudify-composer/blueprint-composer/package/server.js
 ```

-And then point your browser to http://localhost:3000/ to start working with the composer.
+Then point your browser to http://localhost:3000/ to start working with Cloudify Composer.

 {{% gsNote title="Running as a Service" %}}
 To run in the background and detach from the current shell, prefix the command with `nohup` and end it with `&`.
 You can also use [Serv](http://github.com/nir0s/serv) to install it as a service.
 {{% /gsNote %}}

 # Composer ver 2.3 default username
-Composer 2.3 requires you to provide a username and password upon login in.
+Cloudify Composer 2.3 requires you to provide a username and password during login.
 The default username and password are:
 USERNAME: composer, PASSWORD: composer.